 It’s a long time since I’ve described myself as a paedophile.

-Paedophilia is a disorder, a deeply distressing sexual orientation.
+Paedophilia is a disorder, a deeply distressing one.

 For me, it's triggered by traumatic experiences in childhood.

 I’m in my sixties now, but when I was a young boy my mother used to sit me on her lap while she dried me off after my bath, and she would fondle my genitals.

 Her behaviour never felt sexual but, looking back, of course it was.
 I can’t remember exactly how long that went on but it was a long time.
 By the time it was over, I was self-harming.